foundersandcoders/server-challenge/README.md

 ## Challenge 4

 Create a new route `GET /cheese`.
 It should return an HTML response containing a form for submitting new cheeses.
-The form shoudl send POST requests to the same page.
+The form should send POST requests to the same page.
 It should include a text input for the cheese name and a range input for the cheese's rating (from 0 to 5).

 ## Challenge 5